executablebooks/mdformat/tests/data/default_style.md

 First . or ) char should not be escaped here because this line does not look like a list.
 .

+Don't escape list item marker if not followed by whitespace or end of line .
+1.No need to escape the dot here
+1)No need to escape the closing bracket here

+This needs escaping (end of line after the dot)
+ 1.

+This needs escaping (space after the closing bracket)
+ 1)

+.
+1.No need to escape the dot here
+1)No need to escape the closing bracket here

+This needs escaping (end of line after the dot)
+1\.

+This needs escaping (space after the closing bracket) 1\)
+.

 Escape ! preceding a link
 .
 We must escape the exclamation here \![link](https://www.debian.org/)!!!